 As an exempted company incorporated under the laws of Bermuda, we are principally subject to taxation in Bermuda.
 Under the current laws of Bermuda, there is no corporate income tax levied on an exempted company's income, resulting in an effective zero percent tax rate.
 As a result, we have not recorded any income tax benefits from our losses incurred in Bermuda during each reporting period, and no net operating loss carryforwards are currently available to us for those losses, while our assets remain in Bermuda.
 Our wholly owned U.S. subsidiaries, Kiniksa US, and Primatope are subject to federal and state income taxes in the United States.
 Our wholly owned subsidiary Kiniksa UK, and its wholly owned subsidiaries, Kiniksa Pharmaceuticals (Germany) GmbH, Kiniksa Pharmaceuticals (France) SARL, and Kiniksa Pharmaceuticals GmbH are subject to taxation in their respective countries.
+Our income tax benefit relates mainly to the release of the valuation allowance on our UK deferred tax assets partially offset by provision for income taxes relating to U.S. and UK taxable income.

-Our provision for income taxes relates mainly to U.S. taxable income, generated by our wholly owned subsidiary Kiniksa US.
-In the first quarter of 2022 we transferred exclusive rights to develop and commercialize mavrilimumab in the Asia Pacific region, excluding Japan, to Kiniksa UK.
-Subsequent to June 30, 2022 we transferred exclusive worldwide rights to develop and commercialize vixarelimab to Kiniksa UK.
+In the first quarter of 2022, we transferred exclusive rights to develop and commercialize mavrilimumab in the Asia Pacific region, excluding Japan, to Kiniksa UK.

+In the third quarter of 2022, we transferred exclusive worldwide rights to develop and commercialize vixarelimab to Kiniksa UK.